martinoauriane/C-cyber/README.md

 RC4 is implemented in two main phases:

 1. A Key Scheduling Algorithm is executed using a symmetric key to create an array of 256 bytes.
 This array is then shuffled an complexified using the symmetric key.
-During the initialization process, the main function of the key is to scramble the S-box,
+During the initialization process, the main function of the key is to scramble the S-box.
 2. This array is then used in a pseudo-random generation algorithm to generate a keystream which used in plaintext XOR operation, will produce a cipher stream that can be decoded using the same key.

 #### RC4 encryption process

-We start with an S-box array with a 256 octets length.
+Steps :

-The user gives RC4 a key and a plain text to encode.
+- The user gives RC4 a key and a plain text to encode.
+- We start with an S-box array with a 256 octets length.

-During the initialization process, the key is used to scramble the S-box.
+- During the initialization process, the key is used to scramble the S-box.

-Then, for each character in the plaintext, a keystream is generated.
-This keystream is used to perform a XOR operation on the plaintext to obtain the ciphertext.
-The decryption process is exactly the same.
+- Then, for each character in the plaintext, a keystream is generated.
+- This keystream is used to perform a XOR operation on the plaintext to obtain the ciphertext.

-Decryption works the same way: XORing the ciphertext with the same keystream restores the original plaintext.
+- Decryption works the same way: XORing the ciphertext with the same keystream restores the original plaintext.

 #### The XOR bitwise operator